-Change in status from part-time to full-time or full-time to part-time is only permitted before a semester begins (or before the end of the drop/add period for secondary students).
+Change in status from part-time to full-time or full-time to part-time is only permitted before a semester begins (or before the end of the drop/add period for middle or high school students).
 Mid-semester changes from full-time to part-time or part-time to full-time are not permitted.